Adjective

 inti

-The most important or core part of something.
+The innermost or main part of something.
+Essence.

 jero